tocco/tocco-docs/devops/openshift/create_nice_installation.rst

            Error response from daemon: Get https://registry.appuio.ch/v2/: unauthorized: authentication required

         This error message doesn't always have to lead to the issue described.
-        For further information about service accounts see :ref:`service-account-reference-label`.
+        For further information about service accounts see :doc:`./service_accounts`.

 #.
 Clone the `Ansible Git Repository`_